GameFoundry/bsf/Documentation/Manuals/Native/rtti.md

 Each of those methods accepts an `IReflectable` pointer to the object currently being processed.
 Each type that implements `IReflectable` also comes with a `mRTTIData` field which is of `Any` type, and can be used for storing temporary data during serialization/deserialization (primarily along the methods above).

 # Using RTTI  {#rtti_d}
-Once you have an object with a RTTI type fully implement it you can use it for various purposes:
+Once you have an object with a RTTI type fully implement it you can use it for various purposes.

 ## Getting object information  {#rtti_d_a}

 ~~~~~~~~~~~~~{.cpp}
 IReflectable* myObject = ...;